Shawn Craig

 Shawn Craig (born 23 June 1973) is an Australian former first-class cricketer, who is now an umpire.

 Playing career

 Craig played first-class cricket for the Victorian Bushrangers, debuting in 1996–97 after graduating from the Australian Cricket Academy.
 He was used for his part-time legspin and his middle-order batting.
 His finest knock with the bat was an unbeaten 128 in 1998–99.

 In his first-class career he averaged 31 with Victoria over the space of 20 matches, and was cut from the state squad after the 2001–02 season.
 Following this he became a prominent all-rounder in Victorian Premier Cricket, opening the batting for St Kilda Cricket Club.

 Umpiring career

 Craig is a member of the Cricket Australia Project Panel and officiates at First Grade level in Victorian Premier Cricket.
+He made his international umpiring debut in 2014 and had officiated in 24 international fixtures, as of January 2023.